Live even better! I’m sharing my best gifts of health and wellness.

 “My heartfelt thanks for your wonderful course!
 I appreciated hearing about scientific information and all of the practical advice.
-I’ve tried several new foods and nearly all have been delicious.
-It has been fun changing up our standard meals!
+I’ve tried several new foods and it has been fun changing up our meals!
 I’ve lost 12 pounds and a little more than an inch from my waistline.
-Best of all, my blood pressure is lower, and at a Dr visit last week, was able to stop my blood pressure medication.
-Striving to always be present ?”
+Best of all, my blood pressure is lower, and I’m able to stop my blood pressure medication.”

 “I have learned much, been making changes (grocery cart, cooking, eating and “soul food!!”) yet still have progress to make.
 You have provided me the practical knowledge and tools to make that progress.
 Thanks so much!!”